Sedgwick County Sheriff’s Office gets a new shipment of PPE

 The sheriff says he now has enough masks for his deputies and to start new distribution to jail deputies.

-Deputies on patrol already have a PPE package that includes gloves, N-95 masks and full suits.,
+Deputies on patrol already have a PPE (personal protective equipment) package that includes gloves, N-95 masks and full suits.

 The newest PPE will go to the jail for detention deputies and inmates with the goal of stretching the supplies for at least a month.